Going to a full council or committee meeting

 - Questions can be up to 100 words long and about something the council can act on.

 - You must tell us that you want to ask a question by 12 noon four working days before the meeting.

 Making a speech at a council meeting (deputations)

 - Deputations can be up to five minutes long.

-- They are supported by at least six people with a single spokesperson.
+- They are supported by at least five people with a single spokesperson.

 - You must tell us that you want to make a deputation by 12 noon four working days before the meeting.

 Presenting a petition to a council meeting